-Regulations applicable to New York City environmental noise assessments are found in the Noise Exposure Guidelines.
-These regulations, which apply to all private or city-sponsored projects subject to CEQR in New York City, are described below.
-When a project to be undertaken in New York City also includes some level of State or federal involvement, additional State or federal regulations may also apply.
+Regulations applicable to New York City environmental noise assessments are found in the Noise Exposure Guide-I nest rhese regulations, which apply to all private or city-sponsored projects subject to CEQR in New York City, are described below.
+When a project to be undertaken in New York City also includes some level of State or federal involvement, a iditional State or federal regulations may also apply.

 In 1983 DEP adopted City Environmental Protection Order-City Environmental Quality Review (CEPO-CEQR) noise guidelines for environmental impact review.
-Four categories of acceptability have been established, based on noise level limits and land use, for vehicular traffic, rail, and aircraft noise sources.
+Four categories of acceptability have been established, based on noise level limits and land use, for vehicular traffic, train, and aircraft noise sources.
 These acceptability categories include: "generally acceptable," "marginally acceptable," "marginally unacceptable," and "clearly unacceptable."
 These categories and associated noise limits apply to exterior noise levels only.
 The levels are shown in Table 19-3.
-The exterior limitations are based on an acceptable interior noise level of 45 dB(A) ( $L{10(1)}$ or $L{dn}$ , depending on the source).
+The exterior limitations are based on an acceptable interior noise level of 45 dB(A) (L10(1) or L{dn}, depending on the source).
 Only mobile sources are included in the standards.
 Each of the three noise source classifications is analyzed separately and in terms of different descriptors.
 Mitigation requirements have been developed according to the noise category.
 Both absolute and relative impact criteria are presented.